wattsjake/esp32/README.md

     ![alt text][next]

 11. Click Finish
     You might get a warning about unsigned content.
-Click OK
+Select the checkbox next to 'unsigned' and click 'Trust Selected'

     ![alt text][unsigned]